A How-To Guide

 Degree Certification Letter (can only be requested between Thesis Deposit and Graduation Date; afterward you must request a transcript or a Degree Verification Letter)

-Chemistry Exit Checklist for MS Thesis
+Chemistry Exit Checklist for PhD or MS Thesis

 Chemistry Exit Checklist for MS Coursework or MSTC